alexisperrier/gads/project_02/README.md

 of the test statistic and its P-value from the output, and give your conclusion.

 * try some feature engineering:
-    * Transform your predictors, (log, square, combining columns), remove or add new columns
+    * Transform your predictors, (log, square, combining columns, ...), remove or add new columns
-    * report the ideas you've tried even if they don't improve the results
+    * Report the ideas you've tried even if they don't improve the results

 * Conclusion: Does it look that a linear model is appropriate for describing the relationship between donations and these predictors?
 Why or why not?

 ## Part II : Prediction

 * Use your best model to predict blood donations on the test dataset
+* Check that the results are coherent (visually or statistically)
 * Save the results in a csv file according to the BloodDonationSubmissionFormat.csv file. male sure the index / id are correct

 ## Submission